jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 ### Examples

-1. Transcriptome profiling has been used to identify cancer sub-types
+**1. Transcriptome profiling has been used to identify cancer sub-types**

 Perrou, C. 2011.
 [Molecular Stratification of Triple-Negative Breast Cancers](https://theoncologist.onlinelibrary.wiley.com/doi/full/10.1634/theoncologist.2011-S1-61) The Oncologist.
 16 Suppl 1:61-70.